"Post-Corona World And Turkey: Social Psychological And Political Impacts Of The Pandemics.”

 Associate Professor Ayşenur Dal and Associate Professor Efe Tokdemir, both from Bilkent University

 Onurcan Yılmaz From Kadir Has University and Ozan İşler from Queensland University of Technology (Australia)

-Winner of the Special Jury Award: Joseph S. Nye, Jr.
+Winner of the Special Jury Award: Professor Susan Michie

-Fuat Keyman, Sabancı University - Istanbul Policy Center
+Professor Fuat Keyman, Sabancı University Vice President and Director of the Istanbul Policy Center